Master of Science in Occupational Therapy (M.S.)

-Prospective students can apply through the national OT CAS system.
-No GRE’s are required, and the program accepts up to 24 new students into a new cohort each January.
-The program has been approved by the Ohio Department of Higher Education and the Higher Learning Commission and is in the process of pursuing accreditation with the Accreditation Council of Occupational Therapy Education (ACOTE).
+Prospective students can apply through the national Occupational Therapy Centralized Application Service (OT CAS).
+No GREs are required, and the program accepts up to 24 new students into a cohort each January.
+The program has been approved by the Ohio Department of Higher Education and the Higher Learning Commission and is the process of pursuing accreditation with the Accreditation Council of Occupational Therapy Education (ACOTE).

 All other policies, specific to the program, can be found in the OT Program’s Student Manual, which is distributed at orientation.